0xfabiof/reunioes/README.md

-## reunioes
+## reunioes | meetings

-XSL Script que converte ficheiros XML que descrevem reuniões em páginas web (html+stylesheet).
+XSL Script that converts XML files describing Meetings (Political) to fully graphical formatted webpages (html + stylesheet)

-Realizado no âmbito da Unidade Curricular de Processamento de Documentos Estruturados do Mestrado em Segurança Informática
+Project done for the course of Structured Documents Processing, in the Master's in Information Security.

-Docente: Prof. José Paulo Leal
+Lecturer: Prof. José Paulo Leal

-Departamento de Ciência de Computadores
+Department of Computer Science

-Faculdade de Ciências da Universidade do Porto
+Faculty of Sciences, University of Porto

-## Utilização
+## Utilization
-Processar documento instancias.xml com script.xsl no editor XML (Eclipse Web, Oxygen ou outros)
+Use your XML editor (Eclipse Web, Oxygen, etc.) to transform the instance file (instancias.xml) with the script file (script.xsl)

-## Resultado
+## Results

-Produção automática de página web completa com o seguinte aspeto:
+Automatic generation of a fully graphical formatted webpage that looks like this:
 ![Output 1](https://i.imgur.com/ycllJl4.png)
 ![Output 2](https://i.imgur.com/nQ0NA2C.png)
 ![Output 3](https://i.imgur.com/TiE6j3a.png)